Animal tattoo: Pets

 For domesticated pets, tattooing is not recommended as the primary identification procedure.
 This is because tattooing animals requires heavy sedation as well as specific disinfected equipment for every procedure.
 Tattoos on domesticated pets are likely to become superfluous due to hair growth and fading over time.
 There are also no specific guidelines for the placement of identification tattoos on domesticated animals, so it may be hard to detect the whereabouts or existence of an identification tattoo on these animals.
 For dogs and cats, the primary recommended form of identification is a collar as it is non-intrusive and has a high success rate of reunification with owners when lost.
 However, identification tattoos can also be beneficial as they are argued to be more reliable and permanent than a collar or microchip.
+Identification tattoos are also commonly used by breeders to maintain accurate documentation of their kennel.

-Identification tattoos are also commonly used by breeders to maintain accurate documentation of their kennel, and for veterinarians or animal rescue organisations to signify whether or not a rescued animal has been spayed.
+Some veterinarians and animal rescue organisations apply a small tattoo to signify that a rescued animal has been spayed or neutered.
+In the United States, the Association of Shelter Veterinarians Veterinary Medical Care Guidelines for Spay-Neuter Programs recommends "the use of a simple green linear tattoo to identify all neutered pet animals".
+The small green tattoo, also used in Canada, can prevent unnecessary surgery by ensuring that other veterinarians can easily determine that the animal has already been neutered.

 It is common for veterinarians and breeders to use an electric tattoo machine to tattoo animals, but sometimes manual hand tattooing is utilised instead.
 When using an electric tattoo machine, veterinarians and breeders typically put animals under anaesthesia prior to the procedure in order to inflict minimal pain.

 Biomedical

-In the biomedical industry, animal identification is important for experimental subjects in a laboratory, predominantly rats; tattoos are used to ensure that no domesticated companion animals are accidentally in a research lab.
+In the biomedical industry, animal identification is important for experimental subjects in a laboratory, predominantly rats.
+Tattoos help ensure that no domesticated companion animals are accidentally in a research lab.
+Scientists have studied ear tagging and tattooing for laboratory mice to evaluate how best to identify them with the least detrimental impact on animal welfare.